 Next, the Delion exchange allows users to buy BTC/XOS with limited orders.
 It charges a small fee for each trade.
 Finally, investors can also visit the trading channel on the Oasis Discord Server.
 Here, XOS holders can trade BTC for XOS or any cryptocurrency they agree on.

 The Oasis blockchain has been a community project since the beginning of XOS crypto.
-Today, it continues to focus on decentralizing governance and the future development of the project.
+Today, it continues to focus on decentralising governance and the project’s future development.

 Investors can run masternodes and stake XOS if they want to profit from the project.
 But returns might require many years of running a VPS or a full node wallet.

-Ultimately, Oasis is a project with lots of potential but it is still in its early stages.
+Ultimately, Oasis is a project with potential, but it is still in its early stages.